harplife/zettelkasten/cpp_parsejson.md

 newJson["address"] = {{"street", "456 Elm St"}, {"city", "Anywhere"}, {"zipcode", 67890}};
 ```

+>[!important] It is not necessary to indicate to the compiler which data types the JSON values are using.

 ## Write a JSON file
 - A JSON object (with data) can be written to a file: